 Some acupuncture techniques require manipulation of the needles immediately following insertion: Raising and Thrusting, Twirling or Rotation, Combination of Raising/Thrusting and Rotation, Plucking, Scraping (vibrations sent through the needle), and Trembling (another vibration technique).
 Once again, techniques are carefully chosen based on the ailment.

 In our clinic, we practice a gentle Japanese style of acupuncture.
 Because of this, we rarely have to manipulate the needles once inserted.
+Japanese style treatments are gentle and relaxing, yet more effective at treating a wide range of ailments.

 There are many health conditions that can be treated successfully by Acupuncture.
 The most common ailments are: back and neck pain, joint and muscle pain, arthritic conditions, headaches of all kinds (including migraine), allergies and sinuses, hormonal imbalance (PMS, menopause, infertility), and digestive distress (IBS, colitis, etc.).
 However, because acupuncture is a functional medicine, it can treat a wide variety of different conditions.